gluster/glusterdocs/docs/Developer-guide/Development-Workflow.md

 #### No test cases

-This is typically when code change is trivial (e.g. fixing typos in output strings, code comments)
+This is typically when a code change is trivial (e.g. fixing typos in output strings, code comments)

 #### Only test case and no code change